jayala-29/cusp-project-files/README.md

 used by modifying the `-j` flag in `run-codeql.sh`, which is currently set to 6 for an 8-core machine.

+Repo metadata results are stored in `./metadata/<repo-name>-data.csv`, randomly selected PRs to be analyzed can be found in `./rands/<repo-name>-prnums.txt`, and 15 PRs that contain the highest amount of code churn can be found in `./topcc-prs/<repo-name>-ccprs.txt`.

-Finally, results from specified repos in `repos.txt` can be found in `./rand-results/<repo-name>`, which are from randomly selected PRs, and in `./topcc-prs/<repo-name>`, which are from 15 PRs that contain the highest amount of code churn.
+Static analysis results from specified repos in `repos.txt` can be found in `./rand-results/<repo-name>`, which are from randomly selected PRs, and in `./topcc-prs/<repo-name>`, which are from 15 PRs that contain the highest amount of code churn.

-If you would like to run the most up-to-date version of these tools, you can do so by downloading the latest codeql-cli [here](https://github.com/github/codeql-cli-binaries/releases) and latest queries repository [here](https://github.com/github/codeql)
+If you would like to run the most up-to-date version of these tools, you can do so by downloading the latest codeql-cli [here](https://github.com/github/codeql-cli-binaries/releases) and latest queries repository [here](https://github.com/github/codeql).

 However, per limitations of this study, the only queries used to collect data are categorized as error queries in Python.
-This list can be found in `./queries/python/ql/src/q.txt`
+This list can be found in `./queries/python/ql/src/q.txt`.